-- Condition 1: The Owner shall provide LIHI with evidence that FERC has approved the Revised Flow Management Plan (filed by GMP on April 25th, 2018) within 60 days from the date of issuance of that approval.
+Condition 1: The Owner shall provide LIHI with evidence that FERC has approved the Revised Flow Management Plan (filed by GMP on April 25th, 2018) within 60 days from the date of issuance of that approval.

 - Condition 2: The Owner will provide LIHI with evidence that FERC has approved the Downstream Fish Passage and Operations and Maintenance Plan (filed by GMP on April 25th, 2018) within 60 days from the date of issuance of that approval.
 If FERC issues new terms and conditions, the LIHI Certification is subject to amendment to incorporate such terms and conditions.

-- Satisfied in 2018.
+- Condition satisfied in 2018.
 Condition 3: The Owner shall provide a LIHI with a copy of the final report to FERC demonstrating the completion of the portage pathway improvements within 60 days of filing that report with FERC.